KissmanCZ/mobiflight-panels/aircraft/airbus-a32x/pedestal/mcdu/button caps/readme.md

 * CO2 or LED laser cutter / engraver

 # How to slice:
 You can use your favorite slicer but my favorite is Lychee.
-You can use preconfigured scene files for Lychee or you can use STL exports.
-Both file formats are with integrated supports and this style of supports is in my humble opinion best for stability during prints and for easy postprocesing.
+You can use preconfigured scene files for Lychee.
+Scenes are with integrated supports and this style of supports is in my humble opinion best for stability during prints and for easy postprocesing.

 Test file with all types of buttons: